servalproject/serval-dna/doc/REST-API-Rhizome.md

 The results will be a single json object with the following fields;

+* `file_count` - the number of file payloads currently stored.

+* `internal_bytes` - the total size of all payloads stored inside the sqlite database

 * `external_bytes` - the total size of all payloads larger than rhizome.max_blob_size, that have been stored outside of sqlite, in the rhizome blob folder.

-* `db_page_size` - the size of disk pages returned by sqlite.
+* `overhead_bytes` - the total disk space used by manifests or sqlite.

-* `db_total_pages` - the number of disk pages in the sqlite database file.

-* `db_available_pages` - the number of disk pages in the sqlite database file that have been allocated but are not currently in use.

-* `content_bytes` - the total bytes of space used in the sqlite database, and in payloads stored outside of sqlite.
-This should be equal to;
+* `used_bytes` - the total bytes of space used in the sqlite database, and in payloads stored outside of sqlite.
-  db_page_size * (db_total_pages - db_available_pages) + external_bytes

-* `content_limit_bytes` - the calculated storage limit that is being applied.
+* `available_bytes` - the remaining space for storing additional file payloads.
-  This will be the smallest of the configured rhizome.database_size or the maximum we can store while keeping rhizome.min_free_space available for other uses.
+  Limited by the smallest of the configured rhizome.database_size or the maximum we can store while keeping rhizome.min_free_space available for other uses.

+* `reclaimable_bytes` - space allocated by sqlite that can be reclaimed.

 * `filesystem_bytes` - the measured total size of the filesystem where the rhizome store is located.